abe157/Versa4-Spotify/README.md

-# Spotify HR Fitbit App for Versa 4
+# Spotify Fitbit App for Versa 4

 This is source code for the Spotify HR on the Fitbit Versa 4.